What Is a Fixed Asset? Types and Examples

 Fixed assets are critical to staying open and profitable; they provide the basic infrastructure or foundation on which organizations build their businesses.
 They play several key roles that underscore their importance:

-Contribution to Revenue Generation and Operational Efficiency
+Generate Revenue and Streamline Efficiency

 Characteristics of Fixed Assets